SeisSol with GPUs#

 mpirun -n <M x N> ./SeisSol_dsm70_cuda_* ./parameters.par

-The following device-specific environment variables are supported right now:
+The following device-specific environment variable is supported right now: